nyuwireless-unipd/ns3-mmwave/src/internet/doc/tcp.rst

 inherit from a few common header classes in the ``src/network`` directory, so that user code can swap out implementations with minimal changes to the scripts.

-There are two important abstract base classes:
+There are three important abstract base classes:

 * class :cpp:class:`TcpSocket`: This is defined in ``src/internet/model/tcp-socket.{cc,h}``.
 This class exists for hosting TcpSocket